Press enter to see results or esc to cancel.

 Rabies Cases Today

 Since then, the government has immunized over 8.39 million dogs and cats nationwide.
-However, Thailand still seems miles away from entirely eradicating the disease as Thailand found 121 samples of rabid animals in 27 provinces in the past year.
+However, Thailand still seems miles away from eradicating the disease, as 121 cases of rabid animals were found across 27 provinces in 2023.

-Despite the global effort to eliminate human rabies by 2030, it is still a deadly viral disease responsible for numerous deaths worldwide, with Thailand being one of the most affected countries.
-In this regard, expats should still be aware that it is a prevalent health risk for those in the Kingdom.
+Despite the global effort to eliminate human rabies by 2030, it is still a deadly disease in over 150 countries, with Thailand being one of the most affected.
+Because of this, expats should be aware that it poses a serious health risk for those in the nation.

 Causes of Rabies Outbreaks in Thailand

-Rabies spread through animals that are not immunized.
-But since vaccinations against rabies are widely available, why aren’t cats and dogs being vaccinated in Thailand?
-The answer to this question lies in the underpinning cultural landscape of the country.
+Unvaccinated animals are the vectors of rabies transmission.
+But since vaccinations against rabies are widely available, why aren’t all cats and dogs in Thailand vaccinated?
+The answer to this question lies in the nation’s underlying cultural landscape.

-Thai consumers still prefer to buy farm-bred dogs and cats rather than adopt from animal shelters.
-This customer behavior promotes the over-breeding of animals by farms and corporations, which results in more stray, unvaccinated animals living in temples, shelters, and more commonly, street corners.
+First, Thai consumers still prefer to buy farm-bred dogs and cats rather than adopt from animal shelters.
+This customer behavior promotes overbreeding on pet farms, which results in more stray, unvaccinated animals living in temples, shelters, and, more commonly, street corners.

-What’s more, Thai families prioritize their livelihood over the ownership of and responsibilities for their pets.
-A lot of pet owners abandon them once they fail to sterilize them and they can’t be taken care of, or when they no longer serve their original purpose.
+What’s more, Thai families prioritize their livelihood over the responsibility for their pets.
+Many pet owners abandon them once they fail to sterilize them or when they face financial burdens and have to get rid of them.

 Rabies is contracted through direct contact, most commonly through the saliva of an infected animal entering bite wounds.